You are here: HOME> Wool

 Excellent historic wool broadcloth fabric is now available.
 This wool weighs 24 oz/ square yard, has a tabby weave, and is an incredible 60 inches (1.524 m.) in loom width.
 The 24 oz weight was used for both civilian and military outer garments.
 For example 200 years ago British regimental clothier documents show military coats, waistcoats, trousers, and breeches being made out of this broadcloth.
 There are a number of wools produced on the market today, but almost all are made in a suiting weight (16oz to 21oz) and are too light for historic, naval or winter garments.

-Price: This wool is offered at an extremely affordable price of 24.95US (24.95CAD) per metre (1 metre= 39 inches - almost 10% more cloth than by the yard)
+Price: This wool is offered at an extremely affordable price of 24.95US (26.95CAD) per metre (1 metre= 39 inches - almost 10% more cloth than by the yard)

 Minimum order: 10 metres per colour (10 metres = 10.93 yards... almost a yard extra).

 Answer: Through a special arrangement with the mill, we have our wool sent directly to the client from the mill thus saving on warehousing and shipping costs.
-We then pass those savings on to our client.
+We then pass those savings on to you.

 Question: Can I get samples?